chaoss/grimoirelab-manuscripts/manuscripts2/README.md

 ```
 Which gives us the number of closed PRs and clears the aggregation dict for new aggregations.

-What _is_ in the aggregations dict, though?
+What is there in the aggregations dict, though?

 ```python

 >> prs.aggregations